destuar/JAMS_SI_Study_1/README.md

 ## Project Goal
 This repository accompanies the study **"DEI Rollbacks, Brand Authenticity, and Consumer Reaction on Social Media"** (target journal: _Journal of the Academy of Marketing Science_).
-We analyze **~33,000 public Facebook comments** (collected Jan-Mar 2025) posted during a ±30‑day window around four companies' DEI decisions to quantify (planned):
+We analyze **~33,000 public Facebook comments** (collected Jan-Mar 2025) posted during a ±30‑day window around four companies' DEI decisions to quantify:

 1. **Relevance** – whether a comment addresses DEI.
 2. **Stance** – pro‑DEI, anti‑DEI, or neutral.